idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, functions and data types must be defined before use, since
-dependent types allow functions to appear as part of types, and their
+dependent types allow functions to appear as part of types, and type
+checking can rely on how particular functions are defined (though this
+is only true of total functions; see Section :ref:`sect-totality`)).
-reduction behaviour to affect type checking.
-However, this restriction
-can be relaxed by using a ``mutual`` block, which allows data types
+However, this restriction can be relaxed by using a ``mutual`` block,
-and functions to be defined simultaneously:
+which allows data types and functions to be defined simultaneously:

 .. code-block:: idris